-British Telecom Tower zoom time lapse (also known as BT and Telecom Tower) daytime.
+British Telecom Tower zoom time lapse (also known as BT and Telecom Tower) daytime zoom into viewing section.
 9 seconds

 More about the BT Tower –